Skip to content

 Args:

-tree: The root of the parse tree to convert.
+tree: Root of the subtree to convert.

 Returns: